 Swedish Parliament Speaker Meets Qatari Ambassador

-Stockholm: The Speaker of the Swedish Parliament, HE Andreas Norlen met Thursday with the Ambassador of the State of Qatar to Sweden, HE Nadia bint Ahmed Al Shaibi.
+Speaker of the Swedish Parliament H E Andreas Norlen met yesterday with Ambassador of the State of Qatar to Sweden H E Nadia bint Ahmed Al Shaibi.
+The meeting discussed cooperation between the two countries.

 Legal Disclaimer: